 Maine Coon cats come in many colours and patterns.

 The most "Common Maine Coon Colors" and patterns are brown classic tabby, brown mackerel tabby, and brown patch tabby (females only).

 Here are some of the most common patterns:

-Tabby: A darker stripy pattern on a lighter background colour; most often brown, orange, blue, or cream.
+Tabby: A darker stripy pattern on a lighter background colour; most often black/brown, red/orange, blue/silver, or cream.
 Nose and paw pad colours usually correspond to predominant coat colour, varying from pink to black.

 "Torbie" is short for tortoiseshell-tabby.
 When you add tabby stripes a tortie becomes a torbie.
 They are also called patched tabbies since they are a tabby with patches of red or cream.
 Adding stripes also tends to make the red harder to see.
 Most torbies will have some red on their feet, even if you don't see it anywhere else.

 Many people find the difference between torties and torbies rather confusing.
 Even on a solid color cat, you can often see stripes on reds and creams.
 The only way to be sure if you have a tortie or torbie is to ignore any stripes showing in the red or cream areas - just look to see if the black color is solid or has stripes!

 Torties and torbies are very interesting!
 They tend to have what the cat fancy calls "Tortie-tude".
 More than any other color, these girls have an "opinion" on everything.
 They will tell you exactly what that opinion is!
 At the same time, they can be one of the sweetest cats you will ever own.

 Every tortie has its own unique color pattern.
 Torties have been called Mother Nature's idea of abstract art.